hpe-storage/hpe3par-examples/docs/install_helm.md

 ## From the Binary Releases
 Every release of Helm provides binary releases for a variety of OSes.
 These binary versions can be manually downloaded and installed.

-1. Download your desired version
+1. Download your desired version. https://github.com/helm/helm/releases/latest
-2. Unpack it (`tar -zxvf helm-v2.0.0-linux-amd64.tgz`)
+2. Unpack it (`tar -zxvf helm-v3*.tgz`)
 3. Find the `helm` binary in the unpacked directory, and move it to its desired destination (`mv linux-amd64/helm /usr/local/bin/helm`)

 From there, you should be able to run the client: `helm help`.